apozuelog/Project2.-Operationalizing-Machine-Learning/starter_files/README.md

    ![best_model](IMG/experiment_completede_and_best_model.png)

 **3. Deploy the best model**
-   Deploy best model, enabled "Authentication" and use Azure Container Instance (ACI)
+   In this step, we deploy the best model, enabling authentication and using Azure Container Instance (ACI) as shown in the image
    ![deploy](IMG/deplo_best_model_ACI_and_enable_authentication.png)

 **4. Enable logging**